helhum/typo3-secure-web/README.md

 `fileadmin`, `typo3temp/assets` and , `Resources/Public` of all installed
 (system) extensions.

-Note that `uploads` will not be exposed by default.
-Depending on your setup, you might want to consider linking some or all folders or files like sitemaps to `public` folder as well.
+Note that `uploads` will not be exposed, because most of the files that are put into this folder by extensions are meant to be public.
+Depending on the extgensions you use, you might want to consider linking **some** of the files or folders to `public` folder as well.
+But be sure to only include files or folders that are really meant to be publicly accessible.
+Exposing the complete `uploads` folder can be considered an anti pattern and should be avoided.